gideonsimpson/ARFF.jl/docs/src/examples/example2.md

 ```math
 f(x) = e^{-x^2/2}.
 ```
 and we will work with sigmoid activation functions.
-For this problem, we will augment our data to allow for a bias term, training, with an abuse of
+For this problem, we will augment our data to allow for a bias term, training, with an abuse of notation,
 ```math
 f(x) \approx F(\tilde{x}=(x,1)) = \sum_{k} \beta_k \varphi(\tilde{x};\omega_k).
 ```